-So you have your cookie dough chilled?
-Good!
-Now, roll the cookie dough into balls – about 1 Tablespoon of dough per ball.
+Roll the cookie dough into balls—about 1 Tablespoon of dough per ball.
 Unwrap your Reese’s Peanut Butter Cups.
 I use the miniature peanut butter cups.
 Press a peanut butter cup inside of a cookie dough ball – sort of like a little nest or cradle.
 Top the peanut butter cup with another cookie dough ball and seal down the sides so that the peanut butter cup is securely stuffed inside.
 Roll it with your hands so the sides are smooth.

 Since that was all probably confusing, here is a visual.

 The peanut butter cookies don’t take very long at all to bake.
 About 10 minutes.
 They will be super soft when you remove them from the oven—that’s ok!
 You want that.
 Some cookies may be taller than others, depending how the peanut butter cup was positioned inside.
 That’s ok, too.
 Just press the cookies down a bit to flatten them out.

 Don’t they just look like regular peanut butter cookies?
 Little do innocent taste testers know… there’s a little peanut butter cup surprise inside!

 The Reese’s stuffed peanut butter cookies would be pretty darn good at this point, but they’re not quite ready for the party.
 They’re missing a little accessory.

 To make the drizzle, simply combine some semi-sweet chocolate chips (or milk chocolate) with a bit of peanut butter.
 Melt it all together and drizzle.